kekyo/SkiaImageView/README.md

 ## What is this?

-Easy way showing [SkiaSharp](https://github.com/mono/SkiaSharp)-based image objects onto UI applications.
+A control for easy way showing [SkiaSharp](https://github.com/mono/SkiaSharp)-based image objects onto UI applications.
 You can simply bind a SkiaSharp image object to `Source` property.

 `SKImageView` is a control of SkiaSharp image drawing.